 Application frameworks make developing software applications easier.
 An application framework is a software library that provides a standardised structure for the development of an application.

 The intention of application frameworks is to reduce common issues developers face when building applications.
 This is achieved through the reuse of code and providing a consistent way of doing things.
-This consistency allows the writing of documentation for the application which greatly reduces the overhead of training new developers to the project.
-Application consistency and documentation also facilitate the emergence of a vast ecosystems of third-party plug-in modules that greatly increase the functionality of the base system.
-Also, when frameworks become popular they experience a large growth in third-party training courses on how to achieve advanced functionality, often for free.
+This consistency allows the writing of documentation for the application, Which greatly reduces the overhead of training new developers to the project.
+Application consistency and documentation also facilitate the emergence of vast ecosystems of third-party plug-in modules that greatly increase the functionality of the base system.
+Also, when frameworks become popular they experience a large growth in third-party training courses on how to achieve advanced functionality often for free.

 Frameworks also offer an advantage when hiring staff.
 As the employer can advertise for a developer by framework, they can more likely ensure the new hire will become productive more quickly and adhere to the company programming procedures.